skeeto/skeeto.github.com/_posts/2015-05-15-Raw-Linux-Threads-via-System-Calls.markdown

 adjust its behavior, primarily to share parts of the parent's execution context with the child.

-It's *so* simple that it takes less than 15 instructions to spawn a thread with its own stack, no libraries needed, and no need to call Pthreads!
+It's *so* simple that **it takes less than 15 instructions to spawn a thread with its own stack**, no libraries needed, and no need to call Pthreads!
 In this article I'll demonstrate how to do this on x86_64.
 All of the code with be written in [NASM][nasm] syntax since, IMHO, it's by far the best (see: [nasm-mode][nasm-mode]).